INN/responsive-tables/README.md

 For example, if you create a config file named `myspecialtable.json`, then you can tell `render.py` to render that specific configuration like so:

     ./render.py -c myspecialtable

+## Deploying to server

+Copy the contents of the `build` directory to a directory on your website.

 ## Embedding the table